 Dynamic Discounting as a Timing Instrument

-The classic early payment discount is binary.
-Pay within 10 days and receive 2%.
-Pay on day 11 and receive the standard term.
+The classic early payment discount is binary: pay within 10 days and receive 2%, or pay at the standard term.
 Dynamic discounting introduces a sliding scale.
-A supplier can request early payment on any day before the due date, and the discount adjusts proportionally.
 Pay 25 days early at a 2% discount.
 Pay 15 days early at 1.2%.
 Pay 5 days early at 0.4%.
+Dynamic discounting transforms payment timing into a market mechanism where liquidity supply and liquidity demand clear at a mutually beneficial price.
 The buyer deploys cash when the annualized return exceeds their hurdle rate.
 The supplier accesses liquidity when they need it.

-How Timing Decisions Interact With Capital Return and Supplier Acceptance
+How Timing Decisions Shape Capital Return and Supplier Acceptance

 Capital Return increases when timing decisions capture more value per payment.
 A virtual card payment timed to maximize billing cycle float contributes more basis points than the same payment timed at the end of the cycle.
-An early payment discount captured at 36% annualized return contributes more than the float value of holding that same cash in a money market account.
-Every timing decision either adds to Capital Return or leaves available yield uncaptured.
+An early payment discount captured at 37% annualized return contributes more than the float value of holding that same cash in a money market account.
+Every timing decision either adds to Capital Return or passes on available yield.

 Supplier Acceptance responds to timing decisions in subtler ways.
 A supplier who receives consistent, predictable, on-time payments develops confidence in the buyer’s payment program.
 That confidence makes the next conversation easier: the one where the practitioner asks about virtual card acceptance or dynamic discounting participation.
 Timing consistency builds the trust that expands Supplier Acceptance over time.

-The compounding effect is real.
-Better timing discipline improves Capital Return in the current quarter.
-It also improves the conditions for Supplier Acceptance expansion in the following quarter.
-The practitioner who manages timing deliberately sees gains in both pillars, and the quarterly review from Issue 13 captures both contributions.
+Better timing discipline improves Capital Return in the current quarter and improves the conditions for Supplier Acceptance expansion in the following quarter.
+The quarterly review from Issue 13 captures both contributions.

 Questions Worth Asking